Warmth and competence in human-agent cooperation: Methods

 \subsubsection{Study 2}

-Our second study tested the relationship between social perception and stated preferences under the shifted incentive structure for Coins (Table \ref{tab:payoff_table_offset}).
+Our second study tested the relationship between social perception and stated preferences under the shifted incentive structure for Coins (Table~\ref{tab:payoff_table_offset}).
 We recruited $N = 99$ participants from Prolific (38.4\% female, 55.6\% male; $m_{\mathrm{age}} = 34$, $sd_{\mathrm{age}} = 12$).
-The study employed the same within-participant design as Study 1, with one primary change: participants and agents played Coins under the shifted incentive structure.
+The study employed the same within-participants design as Study 1, with one primary change: participants and agents played Coins under the shifted incentive structure. {To keep bonus payments comparable to Study 1, we adjusted the bonus rate in Study 2.
+Participants received \$0.02 for each point earned during non-tutorial episodes.}

-The study instructed participants that they would receive \$0.02 for every point earned during the remaining episodes.
-As before, participants played 12 episodes with a randomized sequence of agent co-players, generated such that they rated and compared every possible combination of co-players.
-The study took 23.2 minutes on average to complete, with a compensation base of \$2.50 and an average bonus of \$6.77.
+As before, participants played 12 episodes with a randomized sequence of agent co-players, generated such that they rated and compared every possible combination of co-players. {As in Study 1, the interface referred to the first agent co-player in each two-episode sequence as ``co-player A'' and to the second agent as ``co-player B''.} The study took 23.2 minutes on average to complete, with a compensation base of \$2.50 and an average bonus of \$6.77.